CatchySmile/CubyzAddonManager/README.md

 and uninstalling addons, and browsing addons by copying/extracting them into your game's `assets/` folder.

+## Quick start
 - Because this was made with python, the compiled executable is quite large. in order for a standalone executable we rely on pre-packaged imports.
+- Place the Executable in the same folder as the Cubyz executable.

 GUI and URL installs: